ActivityWatch/activitywatch/docs/watchers.rst

 ActivityWatch comes bundled with two watchers by default:

- - aw-watcher-afk - Watches for mouse & keyboard activity to detect if the user is active
+ - `aw-watcher-afk <https://github.com/ActivityWatch/aw-watcher-afk>`_ - Watches for mouse & keyboard activity to detect if the user is active.
- - aw-watcher-window - Watches the active window and its title
+ - `aw-watcher-window <https://github.com/ActivityWatch/aw-watcher-window>`_ - Watches the active window and its title.

 Others
 ------